-The current FDA-authorized COVID-19 vaccines are not recommended for people with certain conditions or of different ages.
+The current FDA-authorized and FDA-approved COVID-19 vaccines are not recommended for people with certain conditions or of different ages.
 The current vaccines are authorized for use among the following ages:

 Per the FDA, women younger than 50 years old should be aware of the rare risk of blood clots with low platelets after Janssen vaccination.
 Other COVID-19 vaccines, such as Pfizer and Moderna, are available for which this risk has not been seen.

 There are other special considerations for when it might not be a good time to get the vaccine:

 - If a person has recently been exposed to COVID-19, see the CDC guidelines for getting the vaccine

 - If a person had monoclonal antibody treatment or received convalescent plasma, the CDC states vaccination should not occur for at least 90 days

 Members should talk to their health care provider if they have questions about getting vaccinated for COVID-19.